How do you get rich?

 Recently I found out that airplanes move in and out of course in their journey to their destination.
 The autopilot system of an airplane makes continuous course corrections, and despite the movements of track, the airplanes still arrive at their destination.
 The life of the person who has decided to be rich is similar; he or she makes a decision to earn a certain amount, or create a certain amount of value, and along the way they keep making adjustments to their goals, plans, visions, and execution strategies.
 By their thoughts, decisions and actions, they get to their destination.
 The rest of the bunch are “busy” standing still, at a location, or going along with the tides of life, struggling to be comfortable in the midst of the boisterous waves, yet, expecting that something will happen by a stroke of chance that will bring them the millions.

 If you have been caught in any of this limiting thought processes, begin to change them immediately.
+With the amount of new technology available and how easy it is to make your own websites applications with companies like Salesforce there is no excuse.
 Decide you will make life happen, rather than watch life happen.
 Decide you will be rich.
 Then from your decision begin to follow through with action.
 Leverage on your skill, apply yourself towards an area of interest, and continually acquire knowledge and increase your skill.
 Do all this with one thing in focus, that you will give to society more than you will receive in cash value.
 True wealth and riches are the resultant effects of being a giver in life.
 In essence, life rewards the giver, and not the taker, for “It is more blessed to give than to receive” (Acts 20:35).